What a Home Warranty Actually Covers (The Foundation)

 | Structural Components | Ductwork, circuit breakers, interior wiring |

 What they are not designed to cover: software, connectivity features, cloud services, firmware, or any technology layer that exists above the mechanical hardware.
-This distinction is the heart of why smart home devices create such confusion — and so many denied claims.
+American Home Shield, for example, explicitly lists "smart home systems" as a plan exclusion.
+This distinction is the heart of why smart devices create so many denied claims.

-Understanding what a home warranty covers in full before adding smart devices to your home is one of the smartest financial moves you can make.
+Understanding the difference between a home warranty and home insurance is also critical, because insurance covers sudden damage (like a lightning strike frying your smart hub) while warranties cover wear-and-tear breakdowns.
+Reviewing common home warranty exclusions in full before adding smart devices to your home is one of the smartest financial moves you can make.

 Smart Appliances vs. Standalone Smart Devices: A Critical Distinction